brunoreis/palestraGraphQL/PHPGraphQLArticle.md

 ```

 We have added the 'about' field.
 We also improved docs with 'description' fields.
 Let's see our docs now:
+> Now we can see the added *about* field and also an improved description.
 <img src="./images/informationInputAfter.png" width="400">

 If you click on "about" and "subtopicId", you will be able to read the descriptions added for those fields.
 Ain't that beautiful?
 We are writting our app and writting our API docs at the same time in the exact same place.
 Cool!